FVQA: Fact-based Visual Question Answering: Experiments

-Table \ref{question_query_map} reports the accuracy of our proposed question-Query mapping (QQmaping) model in Sec \ref{subsec:QQ_Maping}.
-The model is trained on the \KBName training splits and tested on the testing splits.
-To train the model, we use the Stochastic Gradient Descent (SGD) with mini-batches of $100$ question-KB query type pairs.
+Table~\ref{question_query_map} reports the accuracy of our proposed Question-Query mapping (QQmaping) approach in Sec \ref{subsec:QQ_Maping}.
+The mapping model is trained on the \KBName training splits and tested on the respective testing splits.
+To train the model, we use the Stochastic Gradient Descent (SGD) with $100$ Question-Query pairs as a mini-batch.
 Both the word embedding size and the LSTM memory cell size are $128$.
 The learning rate is set to $0.001$ and clip gradient is $10$.
 The dropout rate is set to $0.5$.
 It converged after $50$ epochs of training.
-We also provide the results on different KB sources.
-Questions asked based on the facts from the WebChild knowledge base are much easier to be mapped than questions based on other two KBs.
-This is mainly because much of the facts in WebChild are related to the `comparative' relationship, such as `car is faster than bike', which further lead to user-generated questions are more repeated in the format, for example, many questions are formulated as `Which object in the image is more $<$\textit{a comparative adj}$>$ ?'.
+We also provide the results for different KB Sources of supporting facts.
+Questions asked based on facts from WebChild are much easier to be mapped than questions based on other two KBs.
+This is mainly because facts in WebChild are related to the `comparative' relationship, such as `car is faster than bike', which further lead to user-generated questions are more repeated in similar formats.
+For example, many questions are formulated as `Which object in the image is more $<$\textit{a comparative adj}$>$ ?'.
 Our Top-3 overall accuracy achieves $82.42\pm0.56$.